wordofwarning/wordofwarning.org/current/2025/colbert/index.md

 How do we give care and how can we tell if somebody really cares for us?

 *Dedicated To The One I Love* draws on Kellie's real experience of being gaslit — a performance that aims to create a safe space as Kellie confronts the fears of being alone, and falls for an artificial connection.
-All she wants now is a transfer to reality because the truth is you don't own me.
+All she wants now is a transfer to reality because the truth is, *you don't own me*.

 An exposing and relatable performance that challenges and defies suffocating truths we sometimes struggle to believe.